pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/access-management/saml/okta.md

 ## Configuring Session Lifetime

 The Pulumi Cloud uses the `SessionNotOnOrAfter` attribute in the `AuthnStatement` element to configure the session lifetime.
-In order to configure this in Okta, you will need to use a [SAML assertion inline hook](https://developer.okta.com/docs/guides/saml-inline-hook/main/).
+To configure this in Okta, you must use a [SAML assertion inline hook](https://developer.okta.com/docs/guides/saml-inline-hook/main/).

 The JSON payload the inline hook sends to Okta should contain the following: